advanderveer/ep/v2/README.md

 - [ ] COULD  lift up the error kind when nesting errors
 - [ ] COULD  move the error to a separate package if it can fully replace the stdlib errors package
+- [ ] COULD  detect if decoding should happen for an input based on whether the hooks have read data from the request body instead of checking a magic method on the input.

 - [x] WONT   return text/plain if template encoder is specified a text template. each encoder should only return one type of content, we only support